Michael-AUG/Michael-AUG.github.io/about.markdown

 ![Logo](images/logoNEW.png)

-Greetings and welcome to my simple webpage.
-My name is Michael – or ‘Mike’ on the air.

-This site deals mainly with my amateur radio activity, but please [click here](https://www.topple.scot) to view my Blog, [here](https://michaelrjtopple.academia.edu/) to view my profile on Academia, [here](https://www.twitter.com/ToppleMichael) for my Twitter feed, or [here](https://www.youtube.com/channel/UChCPndzIQ_Mp7z-5odZ4qHQ) to view my YouTube channel.
+This site deals mainly with my amateur radio activity, but please [click here](https://www.topple.scot) to view my Blog, [here](https://michaelrjtopple.academia.edu/) to view my profile on Academia, or [here](https://www.youtube.com/channel/UChCPndzIQ_Mp7z-5odZ4qHQ) to view my YouTube channel.

 I began my interest Amateur Radio when I was fifteen, after a visit to the [National Radio Centre](http://www.nationalradiocentre.com/) at Bletchley Park in Milton Keynes, England.
 After having a go on the radio there, I was hooked and took my Foundation exam about two months later, gaining the callsign M6EIO with the Colchester Radio Amateurs (CRA).
 My first radio was a borrowed Icom IC-706 Mk1.
 In November 2013 I sat and passed my Intermediate Exam and took the callsign 2E0GUI.

 My XYL and I moved from Colchester to Glasgow in January 2022 as I took up my studies at the University of Glasgow, operating initially as 2M0GUI.

 Nearly ten years after gaining my Intermediate licence, on 13th March 2023, I (finally!) sat and passed my Full exam, taking the callsign GM5AUG a couple of days later.
 I was pleased to be able to choose the three letters at the end of my call, and chose them in memory of Ron G4AUG, now S/K, who features throughout this website.
+You can read more about how I came in to Amateur Radio in the [my journey](https://gm5aug.topple.scot/journey/) page.

 In my spare time, I enjoy researching vintage or antique Amateur Radio ephemera, a selection of which may be viewed in the [File Store](https://www.qsl.net/2m0gui/FileStore).
 I often update this so do check back every now and then.
 Those interested in Amateur Radio history may find [this link](http://www.g4kfk.co.uk/) of interest, while [this link](https://www.bbc.co.uk/sounds/play/p0b0yl8p) goes to a fascinating BBC documentary about the early days of broadcasting and [this link](https://www.youtube.com/watch?v=kcZ7kmdh6LU&list=WL&index=9) to a BBC Radio 4 documentary about amateur radio.